kossnocorp/typesaurus.com/src/content/docs/api/writing/add.md

 }));
 ```

+## Variable model

+TODO

 ## `$` helper

-The argument function receives `$` helper object as the first argument that provides write helpers.
+The argument function receives the `$` helper object as the first argument that provides write helpers.

 `$` type is `TypesaurusCore.WriteHelpers<Model>`.